-When the U.S. Treasury released 400 new sanctions into an already complex network of open-source information, the consultancy had the perfect opportunity to test their GraphGrid CDP knowledge graph.
+When the U.S. Treasury released 400 new sanctions into an already complex network of open-source information, the consultancy had the perfect opportunity to test its GraphGrid knowledge graph.

 Previously, their first step would have been to manually input the names of these 400 people and organizations, label their relationships, and connect them to existing knowledge using open-source research.